Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

     ![Product moved to recycle bin](../../Assets/Screenshots/Channels/Offers/Offers/ProductMovedToRecycleBin.png "[Product moved to recycle bin]")

-   > [Caution] Problems may occur if you delete an offer with existing dependencies.
+   > [Caution] Problems may occur if you delete an offer with existing dependencies, for instance, if orders have already been placed to this offer.

 > [Info] The offer is moved to the *RECYCLE BIN* tab, but it can still be recovered.
 To permanently delete the offer, see [Permanently delete an offer](#permanently-delete-an-offer).